Yakupacs/Yakupacs/README.md

 ## About Me
-Hello, I'm Yakup Açış.
-I graduated from Beykent University with a degree in Computer Engineering.
-I'm 23 years old.
-I have been a student at 42 Istanbul for 1 year.
-I have been coding applications with the Swift language for 1 year, and recently, I have released an English vocabulary learning application called Hiword on the App Store, which I designed and coded myself.
+Hello, I am Yakup Açış.
+I am a graduate of Computer Engineering from Beykent University.
+I am a main education student at 42 Istanbul.
+I develop iOS mobile applications using the Swift language.
+I own an English Vocabulary Learning app called Hiword on the App Store.

 </br>